LorenaPoenaru/aiops_failure_prediction/README.md

 ```
 .
 ├── datasets                    include the two datasets, google_job_failure.csv and disk_failure_2015.csv to run the scripts
-├── results                     Results (as .csvs  and plots) get saved to this folder
+├── results                     Results (as CSV files  and plots) get saved to this folder
-├── scripts                     Scripts used to get our results from the paper.
-Scripts are both Jupyter Notebooks and R files.

 ```